jaredboice/list-runner/README.md

   + description: traverses forward through a stem from the provided baseline in search of a specific cell
   + parameters:
     + baseline: the cell at which to begin the search
-    + comparator: custom callback function that returns true || false when comparing a cell for a match against custom criteria
+    + comparator: custom callback function that returns true || false when comparing a cell for a match against custom criteria. gets passed the current cell in the loop
   + returns: found cell || false

-function: findBackward(baseline, comparator): _(for doubly structures only)_
+findBackward(baseline, comparator): _(for doubly structures only)_
   + description: traverses backward through a stem from the provided baseline in search of a specific cell
   + parameters:
     + baseline: the cell at which to begin the search
-    + comparator: custom callback function that returns true || false when comparing a cell for a match against custom criteria
+    + comparator: custom callback function that returns true || false when comparing a cell for a match against custom criteria. gets passed the current cell in the loop
   + returns: found cell || false

-loopForward(baseline, callBack, callBackParams):
+runForward(baseline, callBack, callBackParams):
   + description: traverses forward through a stem and executes a callback _(until the callback returns true or the loop reaches the edge)_
     parameters:
     + baseline: the cell at which to begin the traversal
-    + callBack: custom function that returns true when the traversal should be shortCircuited and terminated
+    + callBack: custom function that returns true when the traversal should be short-circuited and terminated
     + callBackParams: the callback function gets passed the current cell and then callBackParams as a 2nd parameter
   + returns: the last cell instance upon loop termination

-loopBackward(baseline, callBack, callBackParams): _(for doubly structures only)_
+runBackward(baseline, callBack, callBackParams): _(for doubly structures only)_
   + description: traverses backward through a stem and executes a callback _(until the callback returns true or the loop reaches the edge)_
     parameters:
     + baseline: the cell at which to begin the traversal
-    + callBack: custom function that returns true when the traversal should be shortCircuited and terminated
+    + callBack: custom function that returns true when the traversal should be short-circuited and terminated
     + callBackParams: the callback function gets passed the current cell and then callBackParams as a 2nd parameter
   + returns: the last cell instance upon loop termination